 His second feature Split Wide Open (1999) premiered at the Venice International Film Festival and won the Grand Prix at the Turnhout International Film Festival in Belgium.

 It also won the Special Jury Award and the Best Actor Award at the 14th Singapore International film Festival, 2000.

 Distributed once again by 20th Century Fox in a major nationwide release across India the film has become the top three highest grossing new wave films in India.

 Both international and national award-winning projects were the first Indian films to be distributed by 20th Century Fox played at more than 30 international festivals worldwide and were box office successes.

 His feature film script, Road, Movie was an official selection for the prestigious Atelier de Cannes at the Cannes International Film Festival.

 Road, Movie was an official selection at the Toronto International Film Festival where it premiered and was selected as the Opening Night film at the Generation Plus section at the Berlin International Film Festival.

 Dev Benegal’s work represents modern Indian cinema which is distinct from the realist or popular traditions of Indian cinema.
 The strength of his films has been their humor, his characters and his unique style combining Indian narrative and western genre.

 His passion for new voices and new stories in cinema saw the birth of his pioneering production program 24×7 Making Movies where he has produced over 60 short feature films.
-24×7 Making Movies invites anyone below 24 years to make a short feature film in 24 hours.
+24×7 Making Movies invites anyone under 24 years to make a short feature film in 24 hours.
 Variety and the Cannes International Film Festival have acclaimed the films.